Consultants

 Ipswich Hospital

-I am a Consultant in Endocrinology and Diabetes at Ipswich Hospital since 2015.
+I have been a Consultant in Endocrinology and Diabetes at Ipswich Hospital since 2015.
 I completed my specialist training in East Anglia and hold dual accreditation in general medicine.

-Apart from being qualified in all aspects of endocrinology and diabetes, I also have an active interest in research involving small fibre neuropathy in various conditions including diabetes, cancer treatment, hypothyroidism and hypertriglyceridemia.
+I am qualified in all aspects of endocrinology and diabetes.
+I also have an active interest in research involving small fibre neuropathy in various conditions including diabetes, cancer treatment, hypothyroidism and hypertriglyceridemia.

 Karunakaran Vithian